1900, September 8: Coghlan’s Coffin

 Over the next 37 years, Charles Coghlan became well renowned for his acting talent on tours throughout Europe and North America.
 He eventually bought a farm on Prince Edward Island in Canada, and retired -- twice.
 Each time the call of the stage coaxed him back out for just one more set of performances.
 It was during the second such tour in 1899, when Coghlan was portraying the part of Clarence in "The Royal Box" at various theaters in the US, that his career finally came to an end.
 The actor became ill sometime just after an October performance in Houston, Texas; and as the group moved on to the next venue at Galveston, Coghlan's health took a distinct turn for the worse... he died on November 27.

 He was given a beautiful metal coffin, and temporarily interred at a local cemetery to await his ultimate fate, which was being disputed.
 Some of his family wanted to send him back to Prince Edward Island to be buried near his farm; some of his family wanted him to be cremated and buried in France or London.
-Because Coghlan was essentially famous, the argument over who had rights to his remains carried on for nearly a year, until Mother Nature decided the matter for everyone on September 8, 1900, when Galveston was nearly destroyed by a hurricane.
-The hurricane was responsible for between 6,000 to 12,000 deaths; and it also greatly destroyed the graveyard, washing many caskets out to sea... including the casket of Charles Coghlan.
-A desperate search for Coghlan's coffin began, as friends and family stretched their resources to find clues.
+Because Coghlan was essentially famous, the argument over who had rights to his remains carried on for nearly a year, until Mother Nature decided the matter for everyone.

-The most spectacular answer to the location of the missing coffin was notably publicized by cartoonist Robert Ripley in 1927 in his famous Ripley's Believe It Or Not! comic strip.
-Ripley asserted that Charles Coghlan's wandering coffin did eventually turn up again, and in a surprising place: years after the hurricane, the metal coffin of Charles Coghlan -- apparently airtight enough to float -- was washed ashore on Prince Edward Island, not far from his home!
+The most spectacular answer to the location of the missing coffin was notably publicized in 1927, by cartoonist Robert Ripley in his famous Ripley's Believe It Or Not! comic strip.
+Ripley asserted that the wandering coffin of Charles Coghlan had eventually turned up again, and in a very surprising place: years after the hurricane, the metal coffin of Charles Coghlan -- apparently airtight enough to float -- had washed ashore on Prince Edward Island, not far from his home!
 The coffin had traveled on ocean currents across the Gulf of Mexico, around the tip of Florida, then northwards up the coast to reach the actor's home island...
 Believe It or Not!

 Not.

-Now don't get me wrong here -- I am, and always will be, a big fan of Robert Ripley and his original comic strips and books; but in the case of Coghlan's coffin, it must be noted Ripley took someone else's word for the story he reported.
-His claimed sources to prove that Coghlan's coffin floated all the way home were two books by other people involved in the world of the theater at the time that Coghlan died, though only one of the two actually mentions this legend.
+Now don't get me wrong here: I am, and always will be, a big fan of Robert Ripley and his original comic strips and books.
+However, in the case of Charles Coghlan's wandering coffin, I must note that Ripley took someone else's word for the story he reported.
+His claimed sources to prove that Coghlan's coffin floated all the way home were two books by people who had also been involved in the world of the theater at the time that Coghlan died, and what they said needs to be examined.

 Sir Johnston Forbes-Robertson [1853-1937] was an English actor and theater manager who published his memoirs -- A Player Under Three Reigns -- in 1925.
 Forbes-Robertson had been a personal friend of Coghlan, and in his book he speaks briefly of the fate of Coghlan's coffin: